Configuring HBase Snapshots

 - Recovery from user or application errors

-- Useful because it may be some time before the database
+- Useful because it may be some time before the database administrator notices the

 The database administrator needs to schedule the intervals at which to take and delete snapshots.
 Use a script or your preferred management tool for this; it is not built into HBase.

-- The database administrator may want to save a snapshot right
+- The database administrator may want to save a snapshot right before a major

-before a major application upgrade or change.
-Note
+application upgrade or change.

 Snapshots are not primarily used for system upgrade protection because they would not roll back binaries, and would not necessarily be proof against bugs or errors in the system or the upgrade.